psbsgic/rabbitai/RELEASING/README.md

 ### Update CHANGELOG and UPDATING on rabbitai

-Now that we have a final Apache source release we need to open a pull request on Rabbitai with the changes on `CHANGELOG.md` and `UPDATING.md`.
+Now that we have a final Apache source release we need to open a pull request on Superset with the changes on `CHANGELOG.md` and `UPDATING.md`.

 ### Publishing a Convenience Release to PyPI